Physician Associates (Regulation) Bill

 Overview

-This bill aims to regulate physician associates in the UK, establishing a formal register, a code of conduct, and licensing procedures overseen by the General Medical Council (GMC).
-It also makes "physician associate" a protected title, preventing unauthorized use.
+This bill aims to regulate physician associates (PAs) in the UK by establishing a register, a code of conduct, and licensing procedures, all overseen by the General Medical Council (GMC).
+It also makes "physician associate" a protected title, preventing unqualified individuals from using it.

 Description